-We want to create buildings that that tread lightly on the earth.
-For minimal resource consumption and waste generation, GEV began exploring the concept of mud construction.
+With a view to create buildings that minimized resource consumption & waste generation, in addition to the advantage of reduced ecological impact, GEV began exploring the concept of mud construction.
 Modern buildings are made from highly processed materials, such as cement, which not only are detrimental to the ecology but also tend to isolate us from nature.
-Traditional earthen homes are built with locally available materials and reconnect us to the earth.
+Traditional earthen homes are built with locally available materials and reconnect us to the earth, by creating a healing and calming effect.
 At GEV we employed mud based technologies like Compressed Stabilized Earth Block (CSEB), Cob and Rammed earth built structures that have less than 1% embodied energy compared to conventional buildings.
-For more details, on Green Buildings please download our case-study here.

 GEV followed the green standards as per the Green Rating for Integrated Habitat Assessment (GRIHA) norms and complied to the following criterion: